 30 Comfy, Cozy Transitional Outfits to Get You Through September in Style

-1. Coordinate Your Face Mask with Your Accessories
+1. Make Your Face Mask Part of Your Outfit

 2. Belt a Cardigan Over Your Dress

 Layering a cozy knit over a flared dress can look a little bulky.
-But not if you add a leather belt!
-Tuck the front of your sweater into the belt itself, then leave the rest hanging loose, to give your silhouette a bit more shape without sacrificing on comfort.
+Add a leather belt, though, and you're good to go.
+Tuck the front of your sweater into the belt itself, then leave the rest hanging loose to give your silhouette a bit more shape without sacrificing on comfort.

 Tone down the office vibes of a sharp blazer or tailored suit by piling on gold statement jewelry.
 Now all you need are some easy sneakers and you’re ready for any stylish weekend event.

-Boilersuits and jumpsuits have been growing in popularity for a few seasons now, but the best way to rock one this fall is with a dainty floral print and a cinched belt.
-Isn’t that right, Liz Teich?
+Boilersuits and jumpsuits have been growing in popularity for a few seasons now, but the best way to rock one this fall is with a bold floral print and coordinating solid-colored accessories.

-8. Dress Up a Simple Slip with Jewelry
+8. Dress Up a Simple LBD with Standout Accessories

 11. Try a Coordinating Knit Set